The Mandalorian and Grogu: Development

 While production on the fourth season was delayed by the labor disputes, Lucasfilm re-evaluated their plans for the franchise and decided to prioritize a Mandalorian film instead.
 The studio announced the film, titled The Mandalorian and Grogu, in January 2024.
 Favreau was set to direct, co-write with Filoni, and produce with Kennedy, Filoni, and Ian Bryce.
-Filming was expected to begin that June, making it the first Star Wars film to move forward since Star Wars: The Rise of Skywalker (2019) ended the main "Skywalker Saga" film series.
+Noah Kloor also contributed to the script after co-writing the spin-off series The Book of Boba Fett (2021–22) and an episode of The Mandalorian with Favreau.
+Filming was expected to begin in June 2024, making it the first Star Wars film to move forward since Star Wars: The Rise of Skywalker (2019) ended the main "Skywalker Saga" film series.
 Pascal celebrated the film's announcement by sharing concept art for it on Instagram.
 He was expected to reprise his role as the voice of the Mandalorian, but it was unclear whether he would be physically portraying the character—whose face is generally hidden with a helmet—and some questioned whether his busy schedule had room for the production.

-It was also unclear whether the fourth season would still be made because there was potential for future Mandalorian stories to instead be told through film sequels if the first film was a success.
+It was unclear at the time of the film's announcement whether the fourth season would still be made because there was potential for future Mandalorian stories to instead be told through film sequels if the first film was a success.
+Favreau later said he still had all the scripts for the fourth season and the film had become "more of its own thing" due to the changes needed to fit a film structure rather than that of a weekly television series.
+James Whitbrook at Gizmodo said the existence of scripts for a fourth season did not mean one would be made, and if the season did get made it was unclear whether re-writes would be necessary to work around the film.
+Favreau said the planned fourth season would have featured many characters, was centered on Grand Admiral Thrawn and the larger storyline of this era of Star Wars, and would have set up the events of the second season of Ahsoka.
+He reiterated that changing from a television series to a film forced him to create a new story, though he was still able to explore the idea of Grogu being the Mandalorian's apprentice and some references to the wider universe which had been planned for the fourth season.
+Favreau said the film's story is less reliant on material from the previous seasons to accommodate audiences who had not watched the series.
+Jonny Coyne, who appeared in the third season of The Mandalorian as the Imperial Warlord Janu, said he was originally slated to appear in multiple episodes of the planned fourth season before Favreau approached him to appear in the film; he was confirmed to be appearing in the film in December 2024.